ICD-10 Codes Connector#

 4. Explain code structure: E11 = Type 2, fourth digit = body system affected, fifth digit = specific complication

-5. Show examples of billable vs. non-billable codes
+5. Use Get Hierarchy for E11 to show billable vs. non-billable codes

 Need Help?#